ramyarajeswarivissapragada/Semantic-Book-Recommender-with-Emotion-Aware-Search/README.md

-# 📚 Semantic Book Recommender with Emotion Aware Search
+# 📚 Semantic Book Recommender with Emotion-Aware Search

 An AI-powered book recommendation system that uses semantic similarity, emotion classification, and sentiment analysis to suggest personalized book titles based on natural language queries.
 Built with **LangChain**, **OpenAI embeddings**, and **Gradio**.